JashBhalakia1/AI-Coursework-2025/README.md

 ### Q6.
 Input Values into an Array and Compute Average

 ## 📂 Files in this Repository
-- `Practical_Exercise1.ipynb` — Jupyter Notebook with solutions for Q1–Q6.
+- `Python_Refresher.ipynb` — Jupyter Notebook with solutions for Q1–Q6.
 - Screenshot of the Codility task is attached seperately.